pearlchen/iot-smart-desk-clock/README.md

 ## Roadmap

+* Create a pattern to laser cut an enclosure
 * Add unit tests for testing various dates against various events
 * Place the LCD Text Helper library on NPM so you can install it via the command line
 * Add support for multiple calendars (or calendar accounts)